JaimeYesidLeonParada/Appgate-login/README.md

 Description
 The current project is developed in the latest version of Xcode available, which is 13.0 beta 5 (13A5212g), where the programming language used is Swift and the main framework for creating the user interface is SwiftUI.
+The project has 3 libraries embedded in the same project and which were added as .frameworks files in it, these are: LocationService, KeyChainService and KeyChainService.
+The project also has built-in test cases of the main data storage and data entry verification functions.

 ## App Sections